Reviewed by Thrillophilia New Zealand Operations Team

 2. Milford Sound

 If youβre in New Zealand, Milford Sound is worth adding to your list.
-Think steep cliffs, misty mountains, and waterfalls that seem to come out of nowhere during this cruise within Fiordland National Park.
+Think cliffs, misty mountains, and waterfalls that seem to come out of nowhere during this cruise within Fiordland National Park.
 You can go kayaking for a little adventure and photograph the iconic Mitre Peak.
 Youβll often spot bottlenose dolphins, see fur seals just lounging on the rocks, and if youβre lucky, maybe even catch a glimpse of a penguin.

 3. Tongariro National Park

 When you get to Tongariro National Park, it doesnβt feel like your usual nature spot with its active volcanoes and rugged terrain.
-If youβve seen The Lord of the Rings, you might recognize it as Mount Ngauruhoe, which was turned into Mount Doom in the movie.
+If youβve seen The Lord of the Rings, you might recognise it as Mount Ngauruhoe, which was turned into Mount Doom in the movie.
 Itβs also a UNESCO World Heritage Site, not just for the scenery but for its importance in MΔori culture too.

 4. Fiordland National Park

-Fiordland National Park is the biggest national park in New Zealand where you can see the fjords carved by glaciers, dense rainforests, and big alpine landscapes all around.
+Fiordland National Park is the biggest national park in New Zealand, where you can see the fjords carved by glaciers, dense rainforests, and big alpine landscapes all around.
 One of the most famous things to do here is the Milford Track, a 4-day trek that takes you from Lake Te Anau to Milford Sound.
-If you are into birdwatching then thereβs also a good chance of spotting wildlife like dolphins, seals, and some rare native birds.
+If you are into birdwatching,g then thereβs also a good chance of spotting wildlife like dolphins, seals, and some rare native birds.

 5. Kaikoura